 Brinley loves to be outside and loves to swing.
 She also loves animals.
 She loves attention and therefore really likes the elderly.
 They are the best attention givers in general.

 ANOTHER DAY WITH NANA

 She had another day with Nana this week.
 This time, my dad was home for the day, too.
-He took it upon himself to teach her to say, “aahhh!” every time she took a drink.
+He took it upon himself to teach her to say, “aahhh!” (like a sigh) every time she took a drink.
 He finds it incredibly amusing.
 And so she does it.

 8:45–nurse with solids (fruit, cereal, yogurt, finger foods).
 Independent Playtime happens in this block.

 12:45-1:00–wake up, nurse with solids (veggie, fruit, finger foods)